-The key factor to help make the process less painful is to be fully prepared and is particularly important to remember that preparation should be ongoing throughout the year – not just a rushed job a few hours before you are due to meet your line manager!
+The key factor to help make the process less painful is to be fully prepared.
+It is particularly important to remember that preparation should be ongoing throughout the year – not just a rushed job a few hours before you are due your appraisal.

 Encourage ongoing and open communication with your line manager throughout the year.
 This will enable you to discuss any issues you may have and resolve them as they occur.
 It also allows you to discuss both successes and failings and provide constructive feedback to each other.
 A good line manager will provide consistent feedback throughout the year and the formal appraisal should make up only part of the process.
 This open form of communication also ensures that there are no surprises on the day.

 It is important to collect evidence, throughout the year to support your appraisal.
 This provides documented back-up to support your key achievements and career highlights.
 Examples of things to collect might include: feedback from internal and external customers in the form of letters of commendation or emails from colleagues, copies of any presentations you may have given or evidence of continued learning e.g. certificates for any relevant training courses you have attended.

 If you have been preparing for your appraisal throughout the year, the day itself should be relatively straightforward.
 It might be an idea to speak to your line manager in advance to determine if any specific preparation is required by you and what you should bring along.
 Go to your appraisal with an open mind and be positive.
 Hearing what your line manager feels about you and your performance can only help you.
 Even if the opinion is not what you had hoped for, it is better to be aware of it.
 After all, you can act then to put things right.